Post Office Recurring Deposit Scheme

 Approach a Post Office

-Step 1: First the applicant must decide the Post Office where they want to open the account.
+Step 1: First the user must decide the Post Office where they want to open the account.

 Get Application Form

-Step 2: Then you need to get the application form from the relevant office and have to fill out the domicile application form in a prescribed format.
+Step 2: Get the application form from the relevant office and have to fill out the domicile application form in a prescribed format.

-Note: You may also download the Post Office Recurring Deposit (RD) Account Opening Form online.
+Note: The user may also download the Post Office Recurring Deposit (RD) Account Opening Form online.

-Post Office Recurring Deposit (RD) Account Opening is reproduced below for your ready reference.
+Post Office Recurring Deposit (RD) Account Opening is reproduced below for the ready reference.

 Fill in the Right Credentials

-Step 3: You have to fill the Post Office Recurring Deposit (RD) Account Opening application form with appropriate details without any mistakes.
+Step 3: Fill the Post Office Recurring Deposit (RD) Account Opening application form with appropriate details without any mistakes.
 Provide the given following details in the application form.

 - Applicant’s Name